 - Petitions that do not otherwise follow the requirements of the Petitions Scheme.

-No more than two petitions may be presented per meeting, and petitions on the same subject may be amalgamated.
+Please note: no more than 2 petitions may be presented per meeting, and petitions on the same subject may be amalgamated.

-For further information, please contact David Miley, Democratic Services Manager on 01462 474208.
+For further information, please contact Committee, Member and Scrutiny Services on 01462 474655.